 - Agree to release specific information to FMCSA for the program;

 - Meet all Federal Motor Carrier Safety Regulation requirements.

 Because this is solely a pilot program, those enrolled will not have the ability to transport passengers or hazardous materials.
 Enrollees will also have limited access to the types of trucks/hauls they will be eligible to drive.

 Becoming a truck driver entails more than just obtaining the necessary certifications and a CDL.
 Prospective drivers must also acquire the proper education.
 This can be done by enrolling in a school that offers truck driving education.

 Choosing a Truck Driving School

 Similar to looking for colleges and universities, veterans who want to enroll in truck driving courses should apply for ones that offer a variety of benefits.
 When looking for truck driving schools to apply for, veterans should consider the curriculum offered.
-Specifically, they will want to pay attention to hands-on experience like the number of hours required behind the wheel, a healthy student-to-instructor ratio, use of up-to-date equipment, and whether there will be successful at job placement upon graduation.
+Specifically, they will want to pay attention to hands-on experience like the number of hours required behind the wheel, a healthy student-to-instructor ratio, use of up-to-date equipment, and whether they will be successful at job placement upon graduation.

 Financial Programs for Veterans Paying for Truck Driving School

 Another benefit to be mindful of when searching for schools is looking for one that accepts various forms of financial assistance.
 Listed below are a few different types of financial assistance programs that veterans may want to consider to pay for their education.